COMMLAW 2500 - Commercial Law II

 company law, including having references to relevant sections of the Partnership Act 1891 (SA), the Corporations Act 2001 (Cth) and applicable case law.

 (iii) Whether the answer is easy to read and understand.
 Students should use relevant headings and sub-headings to assist ease of reading.
+The headings and sub-headings do not count in the word-count.

 Grades for your performance in this course will be awarded in accordance with the following scheme: